tade0726/tedzhao-resume/variants/DE.md

 - **Data Pipeline Development**
-  - **Data Models Design and SQL Optimization**: Engineered data models to facilitate financial evaluations across over 10 global stock markets, covering 10,000 companies, including quarterly financial reports, corporate actions, and stock price volatility.
-Integrated global indexes from various sources, enhancing data richness.
-Achieved a 50% reduction in runtime by optimizing SQL processes, effectively resolving bottlenecks in previous ETL workflows.
+  - **Data Model Design and SQL Optimization**: Led the engineering of data models for analyzing financial metrics across 10 global stock markets, covering 10,000 companies.
+Enhanced data richness by integrating global indexes and reduced SQL query runtimes by 50% through advanced optimizations.

-  - **Data Orchestration with Dagster and DBT**: Transitioned existing Databricks DLT workflows to a comprehensive Dagster + DBT orchestration, establishing a full CI/CD pipeline for ETL development.
-Implemented staging and production environments with rigorous testing protocols.
-Developed templates for recurring data ingestion jobs and instituted monthly snapshots of key tables for data versioning, coupled with incremental updates to optimize performance.
+  - **Data Orchestration with Dagster and DBT**: Oversaw the transition from Databricks DLT to Dagster + DBT orchestration, establishing a CI/CD pipeline for ETL processes.
+Implemented rigorous testing environments and developed scalable templates for data ingestion, significantly improving data handling and performance.

-  - **Iteration and Balance Between Stability and Rapid Development**: Navigated the trade-offs between rapid delivery and stability within the financial sector by gradually transitioning from Databricks DLT to a more robust orchestration framework.
-Maintained flexibility for frequently updated pipelines using Databricks notebooks.
-Unified job management under Dagster, enhancing monitoring and notifications through Slack and email channels.
+  - **Iteration and Stability in Financial Data Engineering**: Managed the trade-offs between rapid delivery and stability in a dynamic financial environment.
+Streamlined operations by integrating Databricks notebooks with Dagster for improved job management and operational monitoring, facilitating real-time updates via Slack and email alerts.

 - **LLM Application for Financial Analysis**
-  - Developed an innovative application leveraging Natural Language Processing (NLP) to analyze and interpret news feeds, focusing on individual stocks and companies.
+  - **Natural Language Processing (NLP) Deployment**: Engineered a cutting-edge application utilizing NLP to meticulously analyze and interpret news feeds, targeting specific stocks and companies for strategic insights.
-  - Employed advanced embedding techniques to generate actionable recommendations, by measuring the semantic similarity between different stocks or companies, facilitating informed investment decisions.
+  - **Advanced Embedding Techniques**: Applied sophisticated embedding methods to generate actionable investment recommendations by quantifying semantic similarities among stocks and companies, thereby enabling data-driven decision-making.

 ### Machine Learning Engineer - Skyscanner